Beyerdynamic DT 900 Pro X: The Headphones Producers Love

 ▶ 5:17 Reading time

-I put on the Beyerdynamic DT 900 Pro X and started Bonobo’s “Kerala”.
-After thirty seconds I stopped the track and started it again.
-Not because something was wrong, but because I heard details that I had never noticed after a hundred runs on other headphones.
-A shaker track in the left‑rear.
-A room echo that builds up slowly.
-That’s the moment when you understand why open‑back headphones exist.
+I placed the Beyerdynamic DT 900 Pro X over my ears and hit play on Bonobo’s “Kerala.”
+After thirty seconds, I stopped the track and started again from the beginning—not because anything was wrong, but because I’d heard details I’d missed after a hundred listens with other headphones.
+A shaker track in the rear left.
+A spatial echo that builds gradually.
+That’s the moment you understand why open-back headphones exist.

 • Made in Germany.
-Hand‑crafted in Heilbronn.
-Not a marketing label, but a fact
+Handcrafted in Heilbronn.
+Not a marketing gimmick—just fact

 • Comparison: AKG K712 Pro (from 267 Euro, 62 Ohm) and Sennheiser HD 600 (from 294 Euro, 300 Ohm)

-Open‑back headphones have perforated ear cups.
-Sound goes in, sound goes out.
-That sounds like a drawback, but it’s the opposite.
-An open design creates a soundstage.
-Instruments don’t sit inside your head, they surround you.
-A stage that closed‑back headphones can’t physically reproduce.
-The cost: zero isolation.
-Your seat‑mate on the train hears what you’re listening to.
-Open‑back headphones are for the home.
-For the moment when you really want to listen.
+Open-back headphones feature perforated earcups.
+Sound gets in, sound gets out.
+That might sound like a drawback, but it’s anything but.
+This open design creates a soundstage—where instruments aren’t trapped inside your head but surround you instead.
+A sense of space that closed-back headphones simply can’t replicate.
+The trade-off?
+Zero isolation.
+Your train seatmate hears everything.
+Open-backs are made for home.
+For the moments you truly want to listen.

-The DT 900 Pro X leverages this openness better than most competitors in its price range.
-The STELLAR.45 drivers are Beyerdynamic’s latest development, introduced with the Pro‑X series.
-They deliver a frequency response of 5 to 40.000 Hz.
-For comparison: human hearing extends to about 20.000 Hz.
-The extra bandwidth isn’t a gimmick.
-It ensures the headphone performs cleaner across the audible range because the diaphragm isn’t operating at its limit.
+The DT 900 Pro X leverages this openness better than most rivals in its price range.
+Its STELLAR.45 drivers represent Beyerdynamic’s latest innovation, introduced with the Pro-X series.
+They deliver a frequency response of 5–40,000 Hz.
+For context: the human ear perceives up to roughly 20,000 Hz.
+That extra bandwidth isn’t just for show—it lets the headphones perform more cleanly in the audible range, since the diaphragm isn’t pushed to its limits.

 48 Ohms: Why It Matters

-The Sennheiser HD 600 has an impedance of 300 ohms.
-That means it needs a headphone amplifier to play loud and controlled.
-On a smartphone, it’s too quiet and sounds thin.
-The AKG K712 Pro sits at 62 ohms—better, but still not ideal with weak sources.
+The Sennheiser HD 600 has an impedance of 300 Ohms.
+That means it needs a headphone amplifier to play loud enough and with control.
+On a smartphone, it’ll be too quiet and sound thin.
+The AKG K712 Pro has an impedance of 62 Ohms.
+Better, but still not ideal with low-power sources.

-The DT 900 Pro X has 48 ohms.
-That’s low enough for any device: smartphone, laptop, audio interface, DAC.
-It plays loud enough everywhere without losing control over the bass.
+The DT 900 Pro X has an impedance of 48 Ohms.
+That’s low enough for any device—smartphone, laptop, audio interface, DAC.
+It plays loud enough everywhere without losing control of the bass.
 No extra amplifier needed.
-Just plug in and go.
-For a product marketed as a studio headphone, that’s unusually flexible.
+Just plug it in and go.
+For a headphone marketed as studio gear, that’s unusual flexibility.

 48 Ω